 ADVICE | AUGUST 29 2025

-In professional kitchens, choosing the right frying oil is not a minor decision.
+In professional kitchens, choosing the right frying oil is no small decision.
 The type of oil used can significantly influence the flavor, texture, diner health, and, above all, the profitability of the business.

 In this context, two common options face off: corn oil and canola oil.
-Both are types of vegetable oil, but they do not offer the same performance or results, especially in demanding techniques like deep frying.
+Both are vegetable oils, but they don't deliver the same performance or results—especially in demanding techniques like deep frying.

 Next, we will analyze the main differences between these oils and why canola oil stands out as the best option for frying in restaurants and industrial kitchens.